-Executed daily within a system built upon the rhythms, cycles, and patterns found embedded in my everyday existence, my work incrementally grows and matures as time passes.
-Within this process paint in the form of data becomes layered, removed, and reassembled through developmental levels of construction and reconstruction; allowing volumes of color to develop in space as each layered application of paint is built upon the previous.
-The order in which colors are applied and subsequently removed provide the laws of formal expression; enabling the works final aesthetic to become a reflection of its own systemic construction.
+Executed daily within a system built upon the rhythms, cycles, and patterns embedded within my every day, the work incrementally grows and matures as time passes.
+Within this process, data in the form of paint becomes layered, removed, and reassembled through developmental levels of construction and reconstruction; allowing volumes of color to develop in space as each layered application builds upon the previous.
+The order in which colors are applied and subsequently removed, provide the laws of formal expression; enabling each work's final aesthetic to become a reflection of its own systemic construction.

 My chosen form of painting is spatial, unfolding in time; half exposed yet half buried in a constant state of equilibrium.
 Time exists within space, and space within slices of time.
 The nature of time is simply a sequence of events.
 How we choose to spend our time, defines how we're ultimately remembered in time.